Darce-One/FDBK/README.md

 It's encouraged that you play around with the synthesis engines to match your sound.
 We were performing on a piano VST, an augmented kalimba and a contact-miked window.

-To do so, you'll need to modify both `.scd` scripts in the same way.
-Keep track of how many parameters you want to learn, as you'll need to edit (both) `Network.py` scripts to have the layer count to match that number.
+To do so, you'll need to modify the `fdbk_synthdef.scd` script with the new synthesiser.
+Make sure to edit the necessary variables in the other two `.scd` scripts to match your changes.
+Keep track of how many parameters you want to learn, as you'll need to edit both `Network.py` scripts to have the layer count to match that number.